-18. Staff in a variety of roles and settings will not wear the national uniform for a range of safety, clinical and other reasons.
+16. Staff in a variety of roles and settings will not wear the national uniform for a range of safety, clinical and other reasons.
 If staff are required to wear Personal Protective Equipment (PPE) instead of a uniform, for example, chef's whites, then this will continue.
-The new uniform policy will not compel anyone who does not currently wear a uniform to do so.